Triangle-free intersection graphs of line segments with large chromatic number: Remarks

 \section{Remarks}

-An easy generalization of the presented construction shows the following: for any compact arcwise connected set $S$ in the plane other than an axis-aligned rectangle, the triangle-free families of sets obtained from $S$ by translation and independent scaling in two directions have unbounded chromatic number.
-In particular, this gives the negative answer to a question of Gy\'{a}rf\'{a}s and Lehel \cite{GL85} whether the families of axis-aligned L-shapes are $\chi$-bounded.
-For some sets $S$ (e.g.\ circles or square boundaries) we can even restrict the transformations to translation and uniform scaling and still obtain graphs with arbitrarily large chromatic number.
+An easy generalization of the presented construction shows the following: for every arcwise connected compact set $S$ in the plane that is not an axis-aligned rectangle, the triangle-free families of sets obtained from $S$ by translation and independent scaling in two directions have unbounded chromatic number.
+In particular, this gives the negative answer to a question of Gy\'arf\'as and Lehel \cite{GL85} whether the families of axis-aligned L-shapes are $\chi$-bounded.
+For some sets $S$ (e.g.\ circles and square boundaries), we can even restrict the transformations to translation and uniform scaling and still obtain graphs with arbitrarily large chromatic number.
 We discuss this matter in a follow-up paper \cite{PKK+13}.